Random Module in Python

-Python makes it quite easy creating the random numbers whether it is the matter of creating a random number within a range, integer numbers as well as generating floating random numbers.
+Python makes it easy to create random numbers whether it is the matter of creating a random number within a range, integer numbers as well as generating floating random numbers.

 • Randrange